SoftwareAG/c8y-docs/content/edge/configuration-bundle/configuring-remote-connectivity.md

 4. Click **Enable remote connectivity** toggle to enable remote-connectivity.

-5. Provide the URL of the remote tenant in the **Remote tenant URL** field.
+5. Provide the URL of the Cumulocity IoT tenant in the **Remote tenant URL** field.

 6. Click **Save**.

-Next steps: Note down the Edge device ID and register your Edge appliance in the remote tenant.
+Next steps: Note down the Edge device ID and register your Edge appliance in the Cumulocity IoT tenant.

 ### Configuring remote-connectivity using the REST APIs